nishitmehta1/react-redux-ecomm-practice/README.md

-## Just made this app to brush up my React Skills
+## Just a practice React-Redux WebApp

 It's a basic 'Add to Cart', where the state is managed through Redux.